 She is a big advocate for the use of technology in diabetes care and is grateful for the pathway and experiences she has had that have allowed her to constantly challenge and disrupt the primary care diabetes space.
 She has been awarded the PSWA Young Pharmacist of the Year Award (2016), and in 2020 was recognized as the Jan Baldwin CDE of the year.

 In her “spare time”, she has spent several years engaged in roles within the ADEA Clinical Committee, WA Health Network Endocrine Executive Advisory Group, Curtin University Diabetes Education Course Review Advisory Committee and the Pharmaceutical Society of WA.
 As busy as this all gets, she knows that engaging in these roles enables her to offer her insights and experience into the direction of diabetes caretaker roles in the future to ensure it is accessible, affordable and of a high standard for all people living with diabetes.
 As an active, experienced and highly sought after CDE, she is an incredibly valued advocate and support for the diabetes community.
 In her own words:

-“With the constantly changing world of diabetes technology it is important we are offering the most advanced devices and are providing up to date information to people, to ensure living with type 1 diabetes is as comfortable as possible while we wait for a cure.
-She strongly believes diabetes education is changing to consider the psychosocial impact as well as physical impact diabetes has on a person.
-It no longer follows the model of focusing only on blood glucose levels and numbers but instead we are part of the person’s support team helping them achieve the goals they set.
-Perth Diabetes Care was established to provide a full support team for people living with diabetes in the primary care environment outside of what currently exists.
+“With the constantly evolving world of diabetes technology, advances, and products I strongly believe it is important we are offering the most advanced devices and are providing up to date information to those living with diabetes, to ensure living with diabetes is as comfortable as possible while we wait for a cure.
+I strongly believe that diabetes education is changing to consider the psychosocial impact, as well as physical impact, diabetes has on a person.
+It no longer follows the model of focusing only on blood glucose levels and numbers but instead being a part of the person’s support team helping them achieve the goals they set.”